Water-My-Plants-webpt-203/Back-End/documentation/back-end.md

 ### Plants Endpoints: (Note: Requires auth token to be passed as bearer token)

+NOTE: When sending image of a plant to the server the file upload input field should be named "plantImg".
+The uploaded image will be saved on the server and can be accessed from the front end using base url: https://water-my-plants-203.herokuapp.com/images/ + image value of the plant record.<br/>
+For instance if the image value for plant with plant_id 2 is "6/default1619575024780.jpg" the image src value will be "https://water-my-plants-203.herokuapp.com/images/6/default1619575024780.jpg".<br/>
+If no file is sent the default image src value should be "https://water-my-plants-203.herokuapp.com/images/default/default.jpg" where "default/default.jpg" is the default image value of a specified plant record.

 - ### 1 :
   - /plants/:plant_id - retrieves plant information based on specified plant_id
   - Method: GET